Duncan-Kyhl/goals/README.md

 19. What is cybersecurity?
 20. How can I use quantum computing and blockchain?
 21. What is Keras vs PyTorch vs TensorFlow?
-22. What jobs allow me to code other than software developers?